exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ## Calculation of the Proposed Basepair Parameters {#sec:sw-calculation}

-In section [-@sec:basepair-params], we have _informally_ described the basepairing measures we experimented with.
+[In section @sec:basepair-params], we have _informally_ described the basepairing measures we experimented with.
 The section is dedicated to the exact definitions, including simplified Python code.

 ### Hydrogen bond lengths and angles